mbrs9/Getting-Cleaning---PA/README.md

-# Getting-Cleaning---PA
-Getting and Cleaning Data Course Proyect
+# Getting and Cleaning Data; Course Proyect

 ## Abstract
 The purpose of this project is to demonstrate the ability to collect, work with, and clean a data set.
 The goal is to prepare tidy data that can be used for later analysis.